 This most dangerous of all Rebschädlinge (bot.
 Dactylosphaera vitifolii) is an insect of the order plant lice (Homoptera), suborder aphids (Aphidina) and family of dwarf lice (Phylloxeridae).
 The phylloxera attacks exclusively the grapevine, sucks on the leaves and / or the roots, releasing their saliva into the juice paths, which Gallen (Growths), which then serve as oviposition and food.
-Due to different behavior patterns compared to the Rebstock Various types are suspected.
-The German biologist dr. Carl Börner (1880-1953) distinguished between a less dangerous langrüssligen and a harmful kurzfrüssligen phylloxera.
+Due to different behavior patterns compared to the Rebstock Different types are suspected.
+The German biologist dr. Carl Börner (1880-1953) distinguished between a less dangerous langrüssligen and a harmful kurzrüssligen phylloxera.
 From the first infestation it lasts by following effects like nutrient deficiency and root rot usually a maximum of three years, until the vine dies and is completely destroyed.
 The French scientist Jules Émile Planchon (1823-1888) gave the phylloxera in their identification in France in 1868 the aptly named "Phylloxera vastatrix" (devastating louse).

 In Central Europe, there are four to six phylloxera generations per year.
 The young lice of the last generation (Hiemalen) form the hibernation form.
 Towards the end of summer, nymphs develop, larvae with wings.
-These leave the ground and develop after their last moulting to winged phylloxera (Sexuparae).
+These leave the soil and develop after their last moulting to winged phylloxera (Sexuparae).
 The ability to fly, they can spread even over long distances quickly in other vineyards.
 They lay small male and large female eggs on the perennial bark of the vine, from which the sexless sex animals hatch.
-These can not absorb food and have only the task of copulation during their only about eight-day life.
+These can not absorb food and have only the task of copulation during their only eight-day life.

 At the end of this directional dispute, the refiners finally prevailed.
 There have been many in the past documents developed for the different requirements.
 An important criterion is a high resistance to phylloxera.
 As finishing This method was and still is the only solution.
 But it was very expensive, because at that time there were over ten billion vines in France alone.
-Therefore, one also tried with moderate success, the problem through intersections from American with Europeans Vines or American vines to solve among each other and to use as an alternative for the wine production.
+Therefore, one also tried with moderate success, the problem through intersections from American with Europeans Vines or American vines to solve among each other and to use as an alternative for the winemaking.
 Because the American or French hybrids were insufficiently resistant to rain, and in addition, wines of certain species had the unpleasant for European taste Foxton,

 More extensive information in connection with phylloxera are in addition to the above references (hyperlinks) especially in the keywords American vines.
 Europeans Vines. hybrids.
 Nodositäten.
 Pre-Phylloxera. tuberosities.
 Underlay & underlay vine and finishing contain.